 A systematic sampling method is used for assessing the standing timber resource at a sample rate of 10 % of the total compartment area.
-The inventory is carried out at age 5 and thereafter it takes place together with every thinning ("thinning control") or at least once every four years.
+The inventory is carried out at age 4 and thereafter it takes place together with every thinning ("thinning control") or at least once every four years.

-A circle plot with a radius of 9 meter is laid out in a grid pattern of 100m x 50m.
+A circle plot with a radius of 9 meter is laid out in a grid pattern of 50m x 50m.
 All the diameters at breast height (dbh) are measured with a digital calliper and the height of two trees in every plot with a minimum of 30 height measurement per compartment are measured with a hypsometer.
+For 15 years old compartments and compartments planned for a thinning the following year, all trees are measured for utilizable height including assessment of the stem.
+The information is put in to Microforest system to be used for volume/yield forecast.